tejashrigadre/Anomaly-detection-for-chat-bots/README.md

 Tensorflow
 SKlLearn
 matplotlib
-GloVe embeddings are downloaded in glove folder
+GloVe embeddings (glove.6B.50d) shall be downnloaded and placed in "glove" folder.

 ##Hardware dependencies
 Best to use a GPU to train SNGP with BERT model.